hpc-uk/build-instructions/pyenvs/mpi4py/build_mpi4py_3.1.3_cirrus_cpu.md

 These instructions show how to build Miniconda3-based mpi4py environment for the Cirrus CPU nodes (Intel Xeon E5-2695, Broadwell), one that supports parallel computation.

-The build instructions cover the installation of two flavours of mpi4py 3.1.3, one linked with OpenMPI 4.1.2 (with UCX 1.9.0) and the other linked with HPE MPT 2.25.
+The build instructions show how to install mpi4py 3.1.3 such that it is linked with HPE MPT 2.25.

 The Miniconda3 environment also provides a suite of packages pertinent to parallel processing and numerical analysis, e.g., dask, ipyparallel, jupyter, matplotlib, numpy, pandas and scipy.